francocruces/MioConnect/README.md

 a state with basically everything off and can stay in that state for months.
 The only way to turn it back on is plugging it via USB (as MyoConnect would).

+You can start a procedure for finding devices and the turning them all off with the `-s` (`--shutdown`) command.
+Using it with `-n <amount>` will find and turn off given amount of myos.

 # Issues

 * Not tested on Linux or OS X, but should work the same way.
 * There's currently no way to enter Dongle name manually, if anything goes wrong, you should hardcode it at serial initialization
+* No user interface.

 # References
 * Myo Bluetooth Protocol Release